J. B. Hunt: Sustainability

-The company uses load optimization software systems to decrease empty miles for drivers and GHG emission improving overall route efficiency.
+The company uses load optimization software to decrease empty miles for drivers and GHG emission, improving overall route efficiency.
 J.B.
 Hunt also reserved several Tesla electric trucks and added the first-ever, all-electric box trucks to its fleet.

 In 2019, the company received the SmartWay Excellence Award from the U.S. Environmental Protection Agency(EPA) for the 10th consecutive year.

 Safety

 J.B.
-Hunt has implemented hair testing for all pre-employment tests since May 2006, in addition to Federal Motor Carrier Safety Administration (FMCSA) mandated urine testing.
+Hunt added hair testing for drugs to all pre-employment tests since May 2006, in addition to Federal Motor Carrier Safety Administration (FMCSA) mandated urine testing.
 Hair testing can detect prior drug usage for up to 90 days.
 Drivers are also trained and certified in the safety training program Smith System.

+Aug 14, 2024, J.B.
+Hunt Transportation was awarded Verisk CargoNet’s Best in Cargo Security recognition for its preventive measures, program engagement, and response preparedness to address cargo theft in real time throughout 2023.